Edinburgh Arnold Memorial Workshop Notes

 Minimizing Geodesics: Final Comments

-- Uniqueness of the pressure gradient.
-This is a remarkable feature of the theory.
-There is no equivalent result for finite-d configuration spaces such as $SO(3)$,on which geodesic curves (for appropriate metrics) correspond to the motion of solid bodies in classical mechanics.
-WE believe this strange phenomenon to be the consequence of the “hidden convexity” of the problem in dimension 3 and more.
+,on which geodesic curves (for appropriate metrics) correspond to the motion of solid bodies in classical mechanics.
+WE believe this strange phenomenon to be the consequence of the “hidden convexity” of the problem in dimension 3 and more. - Limited regularity of the pressure gradient.

 Second Part: From incompressible fluids to dust